heimrichhannot/contao-list-youtube-bundle/README.md

-# Youtube Reader Bundle
+# Youtube List Bundle

-A bundle provides [YouTube Bundle]() integration for [Reader Bundle]().
+A bundle provides [YouTube Bundle](https://github.com/heimrichhannot/contao-youtube-bundle) integration for [List Bundle](https://github.com/heimrichhannot/contao-list-bundle).

 ## Usage

-This bundle add a new config element you can use in your reader config.
+This bundle add a new config element you can use in your list config.

 ### Template